k2view-academy/K2View-Academy/articles/04_fabric_studio/01_UI_components_and_menus.md

 ### Fabric Menu

-The Fabric menu which is part of the top menu bar, provides several Fabric and Studio actions:
+The Fabric menu, which is part of the Top Menu bar, provides several Fabric and Studio actions:

 * **Open Fabric Terminal** - Opens the Fabric Terminal at the bottom panel area, where you can run [Fabric Commands](/articles/02_fabric_architecture/04_fabric_commands.md).
 * **Watch Fabric Log** - Opens the Fabric Log terminal, where you can see the active Fabric log, in "tail" mode.